Close

-US Taxes for Expats Living in Singapore
+Guide to US Taxes for Expats Living in Singapore

 Prized for its beauty, culture, and economic growth, Singapore is sometimes referred to as “the Switzerland of Asia.”
-However, like Switzerland, Singapore’s status as a tax haven also makes it an attractive target for criminal investigations mounted by the IRS in conjunction with the Department of Justice.
+Like Switzerland, Singapore’s status as a tax haven also makes it an attractive target for criminal investigations mounted by the IRS in conjunction with the Department of Justice.
 As a U.S. expatriate living in Singapore, you must comply with tax reporting requirements mandated by the federal government — or risk the potential for debilitating civil penalties and even criminal prosecution.

-American citizens residing in foreign countries, including Singapore, must report their worldwide income to the IRS annually, unless they are covered expatriates.
+American citizens residing in foreign countries, including Singapore, must report their worldwide income to the IRS annually unless they are covered expatriates.
 In addition to this, you must also file IRS Form 8938 and a Report of Foreign Bank and Financial Accounts, depending on your assets and holdings in foreign financial accounts.
 While the filing deadline for applicable tax forms is Tax Day, expats can receive an automatic two-month filing extension.
 Expats living in Singapore are also eligible for certain perks, like the foreign earned income exclusion (FEIE) and the foreign tax credit (FTC).
 If you do not submit the necessary tax forms to the IRS as an expat, you might be penalized, both civilly and criminally.

 To learn more about your tax liability while living in Singapore, call the tax CPAs for American expatriates at US Tax Help at (541) 362-9127.